Offspring795/PowerTrader_AI/README.md

 This page walks you through installing PowerTrader AI from start to finish, in the exact order a first-time user should do it.
 No coding knowledge needed.
-These instructions are Windows-based but PowerTrader AI can run on any OS.
+These instructions are Windows-based but PowerTrader AI *should* be able to run on any OS.

-**Important:** This software can place trades automatically.
-You are responsible for what it does.
+IMPORTANT: This software places real trades automatically.
+You are responsible for everything it does to your money and your account.
 Keep your API keys private.
-We are not giving financial advice.
-We are not responsible for any losses incurred.
+I am not giving financial advice.
+I am not responsible for any losses incurred or any security breaches to your computer (the code is entirely open source and can be confirmed non-malicious).
 You are fully responsible for doing your own due diligence to learn and understand this trading system and to use it properly.
-You are fully responsible for all of your money, and any gains or losses.
+You are fully responsible for all of your money and all of the bot's actions, and any gains or losses.

 ---